For large scans of the images, click on the images: you may need to use the zoom feature in to see the full image

 Vinyl album: SP 4304 (A&M Canadian reissue, probably 1973 or 1974).
-The copy I have is almost certainly a re-issue - silver A&M label, light blue inner sleeve with 1973 albums featured such as Carpenters: Now And Then, Carpenters: Greatest Hits 1969-1973, and Carole King: Fantasy.
+The re-issue copy I have has a silver A&M label, light blue inner sleeve with 1973 albums featured such as Carpenters: Now And Then, Carpenters: Greatest Hits 1969-1973, and Carole King: Fantasy.
 There also appears to be a variant, possibly repressed as sales grew with slightly different typography and layout.
 If I had to guess, I'd guess that the variant was slightly later.

 The packaging is as per the earlier Canadian release above..

 Vinyl album: SP 4304 (A&M Canadian silver label reissue).
 On this reissue, on the back cover, they've added the A&M Canada address underneath the tracks/timings.
 The address has also been overprinted on top of the incoimpletely erased US address.